wbthomason/packer.nvim/README.md

 **NOTE:** If you use a function value for `config` or `setup` keys in any plugin specifications, it **must not** have any upvalues (i.e. captures).
 We currently use Lua's `string.dump` to compile config/setup functions to bytecode, which has this limitation.
+Additionally, if functions are given for these keys, the functions will be passed the plugin name and information table as arguments.

 ### User autocommands
 `packer` runs most of its operations asyncronously.
 If you would like to implement automations that